Terms and Conditions of Sale

 10. CANCELLATIONS AND RETURNS

-1) No goods listed in the Seller's price list will be accepted for return by the Seller unless a prior request (which may be accepted or refused by the Seller in its sole and absolute discretion) is made and an approval number given by the Seller. a fee of 20% of the price of the relevant goods will be charged upon the return of the goods.
-All costs for the repackaging transport and repair of returned goods shall be borne by the Buyer.
+1) No goods listed in the Seller’s price list will be accepted for return by the Seller unless a prior request (which may be accepted or refused by the Seller in its sole and absolute discretion) is made and an approval number given by the Seller.
+A fee of 25% if the price more than $100.00 of the relevant goods or a fee of $25.00 if the price less than $100.00 of the relevant goods will be charged upon the return of the goods.
+All costs for the repacking transport and repair of returned goods shall be borne by the Buyer.

-2) No goods will be accepted for return where the goods are not listed in the Seller's price list.
+2) No goods will be accepted for returns where the goods are not listed in the Seller’s price list.

 11. TECHNICAL SPECIFICATIONS & DESCRIPTIONS